home-assistant/data.home-assistant/docs/data_statistics.md

 sidebar_label: "Long-term statistics"
 ---

 Home Assistant has support for both short- and long-term statistics.
-For shot-term statistics a snapshot is taken every 5 minutes.
+For short-term statistics a snapshot is taken every 5 minutes.
 It keeps track of supported entities and different elements of the entity state.
 For long-term statistics, an hourly aggregate is stored of the short-term statistics.
 Currently two types of entities are differentiated for statistics:

 - Sensor entities with a measurement, such as the current temperature.
 It will store the hourly min, max, and mean value.
 - Sensor entities that are metered, such as the daily energy consumption.
 It will store the growth of that entity.